zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 </div>

-   First column must not have zeros (like in the second row, third column (owner) is expected to be ‘imunify360-webshield’, and size must correspond to values set in the config files (22020096 in our case)
+The first column must not have zeros (like in the second row), the third column (owner) is expected to be ‘imunify360-webshield’, and size must correspond to values set in the config files (22020096 in our case).